of the ACCS

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes. — Romans 1:16

 We are the primary public advocate for classical Christian education.
 We offer an extensive array of member services to help build distinctive schools.
 And, we provide accountability through accreditation.
 The ACCS seeks to set an educational standard for a unified and directed approach to classical Christian learning.

 - We represent over 400 member schools and accredited schools.

 - We sponsor Repairing the Ruins in June of each year.
 This is the largest national conference on classical Christian education with around 80 vendors and over 1000 educators in attendance.

-- We organize and provide a comprehensive set of resources to member schools to help start and improve member schools.
+- We organize and provide a comprehensive set of member resources to to help start new schools and improve established schools

 - We represent classical Christian education nationally.

-- We direct over 20,000 parents per year to a classical Christian school nearby.
+- We help direct nearly 50,000 parents per year to a classical Christian school nearby.